MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 ### The VM is currently experiencing high CPU usage.
 How can I identify the root cause?

-You can use the tools in a script to identify the issue.
-You can use tools such as top and ps to identify the issue, as explained earlier.
+You can use tools such as `top` and `ps` to identify the issue, as explained earlier.

 ### I've identified the high CPU process.
 Is it possible to debug it?